Preferences

 Color space (gamut) Description

 ACES 2065-1 This ACES color space is considered future-proof and represents the most comprehensive color space.
-However, negative color components may also be included, which not all processing programs can handle.
+However, it may also contain negative color components that not all further processing programs can handle.

-ACEScg This color space was developed in accordance with ACES 2065-1 in order to overcome the limitations of common post-production applications, as only positive values occur in this color space.
+ACEScg This color space was developed after ACES 2065-1 in order to overcome the limitations of common post-production applications, as only positive values occur in this color space.
 At the same time, however, there is still enough space for a large gamut.
-According to the ACES conventions, this should only be the "in-house" format, as the color space is reduced compared to ACES 2065-1 and is not considered an ACES-compliant storage format.
+According to ACES conventions, this should only be the "in-house" format, as the color space is reduced compared to ACES 2065-1 and is not considered an ACES-compliant storage format.

-Scene-Linear DCI P3 D65 This format is closely based on the gamut of typical cinema projectors, with the white point set to daylight.
-Please inquire which white point is required for delivery, as this could be a lower Kelvin value.
-This would not play a role in ACES 2065-1 and would not have to be taken into account during production.
-Current top-class laser projectors can all be viewed at Rec.
+Scene-Linear DCI P3 D65 This format closely follows the gamut that typical cinema projectors have, with the white point here set to daylight.
+Please enquire what white point is required on delivery as this could be a lower Kelvin value.
+With ACES 2065-1 this would not matter or need to be considered during production.
+Current top of the range laser projectors can display all colors defined in Rec.
 2020 (see definition of Scene-Linear Rec.
 2020 below).

 Scene-Linear Rec.
 709 - sRGB This is the standard for HDTV and computer monitors, using integer numbers.
 It was published in 1993, with the current version BT.
 709-6 dates from 2015 and has many variants due to its relationship with sRGB, especially with regard to gamma definitions.
-The specification as a Scene Linear enables a much simpler exchange here, as all gamma variations and definitions are excluded.
+The specification as a scene linear enables a much simpler exchange here, as all gamma variations and definitions are excluded.
 Therefore, both are linear and offer the same color space (gamut).
 In Cinema 4D, both (Scene-Linear Rec.
 709 and Scene-Linear sRGB) are used interchangeably, based on linear floating point values.
 This is not the case when they are down-converted to integers.
-A linear file format on a float basis is absolutely essential for color fidelity.
+For color fidelity, a linear float-based file format is mandatory.
 In this way, the possible color definitions have increased drastically.
-These are based on values above 1.0, even for colors that would perhaps be below 1.0 in larger color spaces.
+These are based on values above 1.0, even for colors that might be below 1.0 in larger color spaces.
 With proper conversion in post-processing, greater color fidelity is achieved than would ever be possible with integer 8-bit or 16-bit formats in sRGB.

 Scene-Linear Rec.
 2020 This color space was established in 2012 as the new standard for UHD (Ultra High Definition) and defines a color space that significantly exceeds the sRGB color space and the DCI-P3 color space.
-Later, UHD, which was incorrectly referred to as 4K (3840 pixels wide), was no longer the only format available in Rec.
-2020 was defined.
-The second format is 7680 pixels wide and is often referred to as 8K; in either case, a ratio of 16:9 is taken into account.
-The standard is described as 10- and 12-bit/channel integer, whereby floating point, also known as scene linear, is qualitatively preferable during production.
-The linear mode of operation enables the entire pipeline to manipulate color values without data being cut off.
-This helps to avoid restrictions within the pipeline.
+Later, UHD, which was incorrectly referred to as 4K (3840 pixels wide), was no longer the only format defined in Rec.
+2020.
+The second format is 7680 pixels wide and is often referred to as 8K; in either case, a 16:9 ratio is considered.
+The standard is described as 10- and 12-bit/channel integer, with floating point, also known as scene linear, being qualitatively preferable during production.
+The linear mode of operation allows the entire pipeline to basically manipulate color values without truncating data, helping to avoid constraints within the pipeline.

-Schematic representation of some ACES color spaces compared to common display device color spaces, such as Rec.709/sRGB.
+Schematic representation of some ACES color spaces in comparison to common color spaces of display devices, such as Rec.709/sRGB.
 The colors contained in the ACES color spaces go far beyond the colors that can be displayed in sRGB, so the color representation here is only symbolic.

 If you switch from one ACES color space to another ACES color space, all color values used in the interface are converted so that they appear as visually unchanged as possible.
 Images and loaded films that are not in the project's color space are converted accordingly.
 However, when switching from a larger to a smaller color space, color values may change when rendering again.

-Please also note that the Color Mangement system cannot know how colors should be used within a material, for example.
+Please also note that the color management system cannot know how colors are to be used within a material, for example.
 Colors and textures that are used in data channels, such as bump, displacement, normal or alpha maps, are also included in this conversion.
-Example: A color shader in the alpha channel.
-For this reason, you will also find options for selecting which color space should be used in each case at these points where textures, shaders or colors can be set and loaded.
+Example: a color shader in the alpha channel.
+For this reason, you will also find options for selecting which color space is to be used in each case at these points where textures, shaders or colors can be set and loaded.
 Normal and displacement maps, for example, are often interpreted linearly, whereas color textures are usually available in the sRGB color space with an imprinted gamma.

 Convert Colors

-If this option is active, all colors used in the scene, e.g., within color selectors or loaded textures, are converted to the new color space.
+If this option is active, all colors used in the scene, e.g. within color selectors or loaded textures, are converted to the new color space.
 This is the default setting and should only be switched off if you know what you are doing and want to avoid color conversion at all costs.
-Bear in mind that changing from a larger to a smaller color space can result in a loss of information in the colors if they are in the outer range of the original color space.
+Keep in mind that when switching from a larger to a smaller color space, information may be lost in the colors if they are in the outer range of the original color space.

 View Transform (Project)

-Here you will find a number of options that display transformation calculations for color values from the render area so that you can view your work in the editor and, for example, the Picture Viewer or Redshift RenderView.
-The transformations offered are often a type of tonal value correction that converts the often very finely graded or very large color values calculated during rendering into the small and limited display values of your monitor, for example.
-This can be useful, for example, to set the correct exposure.
-The Display Space and the selected View Transform (Project) setting together describe the output transformation.
+Here you will find a number of options that display transformation calculations for color values from the render area so that you can review your work in the editor and, for example, the Picture Viewer or Redshift RenderView.
+The transformations offered are often a kind of tonal value correction that converts the often very finely graded or very large color values calculated during rendering into the small and limited display values of, for example, your monitor.
+This can be useful, for example, to set a correct exposure.
+The Display Space and the selected View Transform (Project) setting together describe the Output Transformation.

-The Display Space can be switched individually for the editor views in the View settings (left) with the View Transform setting.
-The Picture Viewer (middle image) and the Redshift RenderView (on the right) also offer individual Color Mangement settings for overwriting the transformation of the display or view color space.
+The viewport color space can be switched individually for the editor views in the Viewport Settings (left) with the View Transform setting.
+The Picture Viewer (middle view) and the Redshift RenderView (right) also offer individual color management settings for overwriting the transformation of the display or view color space.

 View Transform (Thumbnails)